Evo Japan 2018: Games

 Evo Japan 2018 featured seven games in its lineup as announced through a YouTube trailer.
 The lineup consisted of Street Fighter V: Arcade Edition, Tekken 7, Super Smash Bros. for Wii U, Guilty Gear Xrd REV 2, BlazBlue: Central Fiction, The King of Fighters XIV, and ARMS.
 The lineup was a reflection of the event's location.
 The event was the first time that ARMS would be at an Evo event.

 There were also many side tournaments at the event with Ultra Street Fighter IV, Vampire Savior (Darkstalkers 3), and Catherine being notable side-events.
 The event also showcased a playable demo version of Bandai Namco's upcoming fighter Soulcalibur VI.

 The event was initially scheduled for May 2011, but was postponed due to the 2011 Tōhoku earthquake and tsunami.
 The pre-tournament, entitled [sài], featured Tekken 7, Guilty Gear Xrd REV 2, and Super Smash Bros. for Wii U. Street Fighter Vs exclusion from [sài] was due to licensing issues which led to the latter of the three being included instead.

 Participants

 Participation of Evo Japan 2018 was completely free due to the strict laws within Japan.
 The event featured more than 5,000 players in attendance.
-Street Fighter V: Arcade Edition received 2,258 entrants while Tekken 7 received over 1,000 entrants.
-Guilty Gear Xrd REV 2, The King of Fighters XIV, and BlazBlue: Central Fiction notably had more numbers than their respective Evo 2017 events.
+Street Fighter V: Arcade Edition received 2,256 entrants, while Tekken 7 and Guilty Gear Xrd REV 2 received over 1,000 entrants.
+The King of Fighters XIV and BlazBlue: Central Fiction notably had more numbers than their respective Evo 2017 events.
 Super Smash Bros. for Wii U saw a decrease in entrant numbers from ~1,500 to ~750 which is likely due to the game's huge proliferation of North American professional players.